maia-posternack/visualizing-lunar-models/README.md

 The paper, [Shades of Science: Tensions in Color, Representation, and Scientific Reality in Dr. Julie Stopar’s Scientific Figures](https://drive.google.com/file/d/1GJhJpAC_ZKRrJGLDtVx4eHG75-NlVjp3/view?usp=sharing), argues that the use of color in scientific figures highlights layers of mediation, ambiguity, and subjective interpretation present in the complicated process of visual data translation by creating a unique sublime beauty that spotlights both the limitations and possibilities of colonizing the Moon.

+*Despite every attempt to capture and explain it, the Moon remains a symbol of humanity’s search for knowledge, innovation, and certainty.
+Its abstraction reminds us to also focus on imagination, and beauty, and embrace the unknown, instead of searching for one, singular, objective truth.*